 When filing a bid protest or intervening in a case where the Buy American requirements are at issue, arguments about the two-part test is critical to sustaining the protest under 41 USC 10a.

-For help filing a bid protest about the FAR Buy American Act requirements, contact our GAO bid protest lawyers at 1-866-601-5518.
+For help filing a bid protest about the FAR Buy American Act requirements, contact our bid protest lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.